grobedav/digits_recognition/README.md

   port: 27017
   bindIpAll: true  # Enter 0.0.0.0,:: to bind to all IPv4 and IPv6 addresses or, alternatively, use the net.bindIpAll setting.
 ```
-For add new user to mongodb Follow [these](https://docs.mongodb.com/manual/reference/method/db.createUser/#db.createUser) instractions
+For add new user to mongodb Follow [these](https://docs.mongodb.com/manual/reference/method/db.createUser/#db.createUser) instructions

 Install python library pymongo for CRUD operations
 ```